top of page

 Implementation Studies

-In March 2024, the Younger Minds Project launched a series of pilot studies to assess the acceptability and satisfaction of the Minder app across BC high school sites.
-Students will get to try the adapted Minder app throughout the study period.
+From March to August 2024, the Younger Minds Project launched a series of pilot studies to assess the acceptability and satisfaction of the Minder app across BC high school sites.
+Students got to try the adapted Minder app throughout the study period.

 Focus Groups

-Focus groups will be held following the pilot studies to get a richer understanding of students' reception to the app.
-Questions will center understanding utilization of the app, reception to content, and UI/UX.
+Focus groups were held following the pilot studies to get a richer understanding of students' reception to the app.
+Questions centered understanding utilization of the app, reception to content, and UI/UX.

 Image from Martin Dee / UBC Media Relations